datakaveri/iudx-aaa-server/README.md

 The AAA server uses [Keycloak](https://www.keycloak.org/about.html) to manage user identity.
 Please refer [here](https://www.keycloak.org/docs/latest/server_admin/#core-concepts-and-terms) to become familiar with Keycloak terminology.

-1. The AAA server required clients to be configured that would allow the server to interact with Keycloak.
-The main clients are:

-- The **admin client** to be configured for the `RegistrationVerticle` and `AdminVerticle`.
-This client performs admin-related tasks on Keycloak.
-This client must have the capability to view and update users and realms (In Service account roles -> client roles -> realm-management -> add _view-users_ to Assigned roles)
+1. The AAA server requires a client to be configured that would allow the server to interact with Keycloak.
+The client would be able to search for users on the configured Keycloak realm, as well as validate OIDC tokens issued by Keycloak from that realm.
+This client must have the capability to search for users and realms (In Service account roles -> client roles -> realm-management -> add _view-users_ to Assigned roles)
-- The **normal client** to be configured for the `TokenVerticle` and `ApiServerVerticle`.
-This client would allow the server to validate Keycloak JWT tokens.

-2. The roles `provider`, `consumer`, `delegate` and `admin` need to be added to the realm.
-3. `Email as username` needs to be configured in the `Login` tab of the Realm settings.
+2. `Email as username` needs to be configured in the `Login` tab of the Realm settings.

-The Keycloak host and port, along with the client IDs and client secret information should then be added to the server config.
+The Keycloak URL and realm information along with the client IDs and client secret information should then be added to the server config.

 ### Docker based
 1. Install docker and docker-compose